MicrosoftDocs/visualstudio-docs/docs/ide/create-csharp-winform-visual-studio.md

 ## Create a project

-First, you'll create a Visual Basic application project.
+First, you'll create a C# application project.
 The project type comes with all the template files you'll need, before you've even added anything.

 ::: moniker range="vs-2017"